ericgpark/Sneaky/README.md

 # Sneaky
-A full stack application to keep track of your favorite Nike sneakers
+A full stack application to keep track of your favorite sneakers